2027 Recruitment Awards

 Award for Best Initiative or Campaign to Engage with Under-represented Groups Winner - Kat Downs

-Kat is a passionate advocate for under-represented groups, representing members both regionally and nationally within the NASUWT and TUC.
+Kat is a passionate advocate for under-represented groups, representing members both regionally and nationally within NASUWT and TUC.
 Kat is particularly vocal about the challenges facing teachers and other workers with hidden disabilities and neurodiversity.

 Kat Downs, Leeds